 Whats in my capsule make-up bag when I travel

 A surprise budget alternative to the IT Cosmetics I’ve found recently when working through a few tubes that had built up in my bathroom vanity is the Garnier BB cream.
-I wear it in light and while it’s endurance throughout the day and into the evening isn’t quite as impressive it’s a good alternative at a great price.
-Just remember that the SPF on this one is 15 not 50.
+I wear it in light and while its endurance throughout the day and into the evening isn’t quite as impressive it’s a good alternative at a great price.
+Just remember that the SPF on this one is only 15 so I still apply SPF first.
 When travelling I’m often outdoors for a good portion of the day and will be topping up my sunscreen so I’ll usually want to freshen up and redo my makeup before heading out for dinner anyway so longevity on those days is less of an issue.

 Face colour and powder